gspindles/mj-score-eval/README.md

 Consecutive sets are sets in the same suit in consecutive numbers.
 The patterns here require three or more such sets.

-#### 5.1.1 Three Consecutive Chows : 三連順 : 30
+#### 5.1.1 Three Consecutive Sequences : 三連順 : 30
-Three chows in consecutive number in the same suit with either
+Three sequences in consecutive number in the same suit with either

     increment by 1 step: (n)(n+1)(n+2)  (n+1)(n+2)(n+3)  (n+2)(n+3)(n+4)
     increment by 2 step: (n)(n+1)(n+2)  (n+2)(n+3)(n+4)  (n+4)(n+5)(n+6)